by Dave T., U.S.A.

 3.)
 I was referred to the University of Pennsylvania's Melanoma Center and a drug study using two prescription chemo meds being tested in tandem.

 4.)
 I started psychological counseling to deal with my fear of death.

-The unexpected diagnosis shock of a "malignant" melanoma is what started the biological program in the lungs, again, according to Dr. Hamer's theory.
-A diagnosis or prognosis shock frequently causes a "death fright" conflict.
-Instantly, the body will begin to increase lung alveoli tissue to provide "bigger lungs" for more air-intake to survive the life-threatening situation.
+The unexpected diagnosis shock of a "malignant" melanoma is what started the biological program in the lungs, again, according to Dr. Hamer's findings.
+A diagnosis or prognosis shock frequently causes a "death fright conflict".
+Instantly, the body will begin to increase lung alveoli cells to provide "bigger lungs" for more air-intake to survive the life-threatening situation.

 When I learned this, I realized I needed counseling and spent many sessions with my therapist, who helped me deal with the fear of death.
 Coupled with the Sacrament of Anointing of the Sick, the therapy put the whole issue into perspective and removed the obvious fear of being under what many consider a death sentence.

 Further study of Dr. Hamer's discoveries showed that the extra lung alveoli tissue, once no longer needed, would normally be broken down by tuberculosis bacteria, if present in the body.
 Since I had been vaccinated for TB, I understood the bacterium would not be there to assist in this phase, and chose to explore a University of Penn drug study.

 At this point, I was a partial believer in Dr. Hamer's research.
 It seemed to make sense, but I wasn't ready to abandon myself to it, since my larger family was clamoring for more aggressive action of some sort.
 They weren't buying into the program of "just letting nature (according to Dr. Hamer) take its course", and I wasn't totally on board either.
 It just wasn't worth arguing about, so I decided to go forward with the drug study in July of 2006.